Ekta194/Ekta194/README.md

 💼 I'm passionate about becoming a Data Scientist and Data Analyst.

-🌐 I'm always eager to collaborate on exciting data-related projects or discuss technology and data science topics.
+🌱 I'm always eager to collaborate on exciting data-related projects or discuss technology and data science topics.

+🤓 My values  : Accountability, Time management, Continuous learning, Problem-solving, Growth Mindset, Decision-making

-How to Reach Me
+🔗 How to Reach Me

 📧 Feel free to reach out to me via email: welcome.ekhitpatel1801@gmail.com